Primordial black holes versus their impersonators at gravitational wave observatories: Results

-Sky-position effects for tidal detectability are shown in \cref{fig:skyplot_sigma_lambda} and we reproduce the procedure used for \cref{fig:max_dL_Lambda_NS}.
+Moreover, we examine the effect of the sky-position for ruling out the PBH hypothesis with tidal effects.
+We show it in \cref{fig:skyplot_sigma_lambda} and we reproduce the procedure used for \cref{fig:max_dL_Lambda_NS}.
 The statistical significance of detecting $\Lambda_2 > 0$ hovers between $1\sigma$ and $2\sigma$, depending on the sky position.
-The angular modulation resembles that seen in sub-solar mass detection but with lower overall SNR, reinforcing the challenge of leveraging tidal measurements for PBH exclusion.
+The angular modulation resembles that seen in sub-solar mass detection, but with lower overall significance.

+Figs.~7--8 show that sky location produces large modulations in the measured significance of both mass-based identification and tidal discrimination.
+For sub-solar identification (fig.~7), the significance can range from $\sim 3\sigma$ to $\gtrsim 30\sigma$ for the same intrinsic binary at fixed redshift, depending solely on sky position.
+Tidal effects (fig.~8), being weaker and more localized to the late inspiral, show smaller variation but remain sensitive to directional differences.
+These modulations imply that the probability of achieving strong discrimination for a given binary depends not only on its masses and redshift, but also on its location relative to the network’s antenna response.

 Finally, \cref{fig:eventrate} summarizes PBH detection prospects in terms of expected event rates and redshift reach.
-We solely consider mergers of stellar black holes (whose mass is on the $ x$ axis) with primordial black holes ($y$ axis).
-For the former, we adopt the stellar black hole mass function recently modeled by Sicilia et al.~\cite{Sicilia:2021gtu}, which computes an ab initio relic distribution using the SEVN stellar/binary evolution code alongside galaxy formation prescriptions; for the PBH abundance, we instead assume, for a given PBH mass, the maximal-possible abundance of PBHs, i.e., we maximize $f_{\rm PBH}$, for a monochromatic mass function, using the constraints of Ref.~\cite{Poulin:2017pbh, Serpico:2020pbh}.
+We solely consider mergers of stellar black holes (whose mass is on the $x$ axis) with PBH ($y$ axis) in the mass range between 0.1 and 3 solar masses.
+For the former, we adopt the stellar black hole mass function as modeled by Sicilia et al.~\cite{Sicilia:2021gtu}, which computes an {\it ab initio} relic distribution using the SEVN stellar/binary evolution code alongside galaxy formation prescriptions; for the PBH abundance, we instead assume, for a given PBH mass, the maximal-possible abundance of PBHs, i.e., we maximize $f_{\rm PBH}$, assuming a monochromatic mass function, and using the constraints of Ref.~\cite{Poulin:2017pbh, Serpico:2020pbh}.
 The merger rate functional form we employ follows an analytic estimate of the fitting expression provided in Ref.~\cite{Stasenko:2024pbh}, suitable for phenomenological studies.
-The dips visible between PBH masses of 0.3 and 1 solar masses are due to the constraints on the PBH abundance $f_{\rm PBH}(M_{\rm PBH})$ in that mass range.
+The dips visible between PBH masses of 0.3 and 1 solar masses are due to the shape of the constraints on the PBH abundance $f_{\rm PBH}(M_{\rm PBH})$ in that mass range.